Riouken/cTab/README.md

     // Only have BWmod helmets with a camera simulate a helmet camera cTab_helmetClass_has_HCam = ["BWA3_OpsCore_Schwarz_Camera","BWA3_OpsCore_Tropen_Camera"];

+### Change display name of a vehicle ###
+By default all vehicles will be shown with their group names next to them.
+This can make it difficult to distinguish multiple vehicles of the same type when they are in the same group.
+To change that, use the following code in the unit's initialization:

+    // Change this vehicle's identification displayed on all cTab Blue Force Trackers to "Fox" this setVariable ["cTab_groupId","Fox",true];

 Changelog
 ---------
 ### 2.1.0 ###